 Before we begin, if you haven’t already done so, you may wish to check that you have the correct (usually most recent) version of Java installed on your computer.
 You can use any compatible Java available for your platform.
 The minimum required version is Java 8.
 The recommended version is Java 11.
 We usually test with OpenJDK 14.

 To start with Ardor/Ignis, you must first download the client, also known as a "wallet", on your machine.
 The client is distributed as a binary package for the following platforms:

-- Download the Windows installer for the latest official Ardor Client 2.2.0e from https://www.jelurida.com/ardor-client.exe.
-If you want to test our newest features, such as lightweight contracts, you must select the testnet option during the installation process.
+- Download the Windows installer for the latest official Ardor Client 2.4.2 from https://www.jelurida.com/ardor-client.exe.
+If you want to test the latest testnet-only version 3.0.1e that includes the snapshotting and pruning functionality, refer to the Universal Zip Package.

 - Ardor's Windows client comes as an .exe file.
 After downloading it, you can verify its integrity by performing an integrity check

 - Run the installer and follow the instructions on the screen.
 Note that you can select either the testnet or mainnet during installation, if further details are needed please follow the step-by-step guide.
 Once installed icons will be created by default in your desktop and Start Menu.

 - You can now run the Ardor software by clicking on the Ardor icon.
 After a few seconds, the Ardor wallet will open in its own window.

 - If you already have created an Ardor account, click on 'Returning User' to introduce your passphrase.
 If you need to create your Ardor account, click here for instructions to Create a New Ardor Account.